programmerjake/libre-soc-wiki/simple_v_extension/sv_prefix_proposal.rst

 NOTE: VL and MVL below are modified (potentially damaging) and so is the STATE CSR.
-It is the responsibility of the programmer to ensure that modifications to STATE do not compromise loops or VLIW Group opetations, by saving and restoring the STATE CSR (if needed).
+It is the responsibility of the programmer to ensure that modifications to STATE do not compromise loops or VBLOCK Group opetations, by saving and restoring the STATE CSR (if needed).

 +-----------+-------------+--------------+----------+----------------------+